TomatenKuchenDEV/docs/docs/twitch.md

 - `channel.raid`: When the channel is raided
 - `user.update`: When the user updates it's public account data

+You can create up to 10 triggers per server.

-If you create `stream.online` and `stream.offline` triggers for every streamer you want to be notified for, you can currently add up to 5 streamers per server.
+That means, if you create `stream.online` and `stream.offline` triggers for every streamer you want to be notified for, you can currently add up to 5 streamers per server.